andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 1-2-3-4-5-6-7-8 pivot
 1-2-3-4-5-6-7-8 pivot

+A continuous series of
+"ope I forgot my keys, oh no there they are"
+"ope I forgot my keys, oh no there they are"
+"ope I forgot my keys, oh no there they are"
-down & back, down & back, a series of "ope I forgot my keys, oh no there they are"
+"ope I forgot my keys, oh no there they are"

 Mark then turns on some music & tells us to lead with our right foot on the 1 & pivot with our left on the 8.